Last updated Sunday, January 27, 2019 1:37:50 PM

 Elmwood Court located at the NE corner of Broad Street and Bartlett Avenue, Pittsfield.

-When built the address was Wendell Avenue as Bartlett did not go through to Broad at that time.
+When built the address was Wendell Avenue or Broad Street as Bartlett (in the map it was Learned) did not go through to Broad at that time.

 It appears that Edward Learned owned the Onota Stock Farm on West Street.

 The tenure of Elmwood Court as the location of Miss Hall's School appears to be while Edward Learned's widow was still in residence (from social clippings below).
 Clippings show social events there in the years after Miss Hall's relocated to the Cutting estate at the corner of Holmes Road and Pomeroy Ave.

 The Cutting history will be subject of another web page here at this site.

 Link to Miss Hall's School 110 year history (starting at page 12) is here.

 Above from "The History of Pittsfield, 1800-1876" J.E.A.
 Smith, available for download - Here